Product Launch Email Template

 Website launch

 Launching your brand-new website is a huge deal that you need to celebrate.
-Whether launching a new site for the first time or rolling out a new user interface on an existing website, you’ll want to get the word out about what your online presence has to offer.
+Whether you’re using an AI website builder to create your site for the first time or rolling out a new user interface on an existing website, you’ll want to get the word out about what your online presence has to offer.

 In the modern business world, opening a new website should be celebrated with the same fervor and gusto as opening a physical store.
 After all, in the internet age, your website is essentially a storefront.
 It’s the first thing most customers see, and an extension of your brand.
 In many cases, it’s how customers will interact with your company for their entire customer lifecycle.